History of Armenia: Kocharyan presidency (1998–2008)

-Sargsyan Presidency (2008-2018)
+Sargsyan presidency (2008–2018)

-Serzh Sargsyan, then Prime Minister of Armenia and having President Kocharyan's backing, was viewed as the strongest contender for the post of the President of Armenia in the February 2008 presidential election.
+Serzh Sargsyan, then Prime Minister of Armenia and having President Kocharyan's backing, was viewed as the strongest contender for the post of President of Armenia in the February 2008 presidential election.

 Ter-Petrosyan officially announced his candidacy in the 2008 presidential election in a speech in Yerevan on 26 October 2007.
 He accused Kocharyan's government of massive corruption, involving the theft of "at least three to four billion dollars" over the previous five years.
 He was critical of the government's claims of strong economic growth and argued that Kocharyan and his Prime Minister, Serzh Sargsyan, had come to accept a solution to the problem of Nagorno-Karabakh that was effectively the same solution that he had proposed ten years earlier.
 A number of opposition parties have rallied behind him since his return to the political arena, including the People's Party of Armenia, led by Stepan Demirchyan; the Armenian Republic Party, led by Aram Sargsyan; the Social Democrat Hunchakian Party; Azadakrum, led by Jirair Sefilian; the New Times Party; and the Heritage Party, led by Raffi Hovannisian.

 Final results from the election, which was held on 19 February 2008, officially showed Sargsyan winning about 53% of the vote, and Ter-Petrosyan in second place with 21.5% of the vote.

 Ter-Petrosyan and his supporters accused the government of rigging the election and claimed victory; beginning 20 February, he led continuous protests involving tens of thousands of his supporters in Yerevan.

 On the early morning of 1 March, reportedly acting on evidence of firearms in the camp, the authorities moved in to inspect the tents set up by demonstrators.
 Law enforcement agents then violently dispersed the hundreds of protestors camped in.
 Ter-Petrosyan was placed under de facto house arrest, not being allowed to leave his home, though the authorities later denied the allegations.

 A few hours later, tens of thousands of protestors or more gathered at Miyasnikyan Square to protest the government's act.
 Police, overwhelmed by the sheer size of the crowd, pulled out.
-A state of emergency was implemented by President Kocharyan at 5 p.m., allowing the army to be moved into the capital.
+A state of emergency was implemented by President Kocharyan at 5 pm, allowing the army to be moved into the capital.
 By nightfall, a few thousand protesters had barricaded themselves using commandeered municipal buses.
 As a result of skirmishes with the police, ten people died, including policemen.